-I have experience in handling big datasets (wrangling, analyzing and visualizing, with Stata or R).
-From 2019–2022 I worked as an economist in SALDRU—looking at labour and macroeconomic trends in South Africa—as well as working for a behavioural economics consultancy.
-Through this experience, and my post-graduate Economics courses, I am a proficient statistician, with an understanding of survey design and time series forecasting.
+I am experienced in working with data, be it collecting, cleaning, encoding, storing, wrangling, visualizing, analyzing or imputing data.
+I can use Stata, R, Python and SQL.
+From 2019 onwards, I have worked as an economist in SALDRU—looking at labour and macroeconomic trends in South Africa.
+I also worked for a behavioural economics consultancy.
+Through this experience, and my post-graduate Economics courses, I became a proficient statistician, with an understanding of survey design, microeconomics, and time series forecasting.
 My research simulating earnings cuts during the covid-19 lockdown fed into the national policy debate on the furlough scheme (the Temporary Employer/Employee Relief Scheme (TERS)).

-Towards the end of 2021 I decided on a slight career change away from academia, in order to get industry experience with data skills and computing.
-From Jan-May 2022, I worked in the fast-moving consumer goods (FMCG) industry, as a Junior Data Visualization Developer at DataOrbis (a data analytics company).
-In that role, I used Tableau to edit and refresh business intelligence (BI) dashboards for retail manufacturers, so that they could constantly observe how their products were performing in the market.
-Beginning in May 2022, I am starting as a Quantitative Developer at Kastelo, where I am developing algorithmic arbitrage trading strategy.
+From 2022 I started working in corporate settings more, focusing on data skills and programming.
+From Jan–May 2022, I worked in the FMCG industry as a Junior Data Visualization Developer at DataOrbis (a data analytics company).
+In that role, I used Tableau to edit and refresh business intelligence (BI) dashboards for retail manufacturers.
+From May–July 2022, I practiced arbitrage on the cryptocurrency market, using Python.

 University of Cape Town

 Feb 2019 – March 2020: Master of Commerce in Economics

 2018: Bachelor of Commerce (Honours) in Economics